 Oh, and they will feed your dog too, who is also welcome to stay over.
 What a beautifully British break!

-Best family hotels and kid-friendly things to do in England on Ciao Bambino
+Best family hotels and kid-friendly things to do in England

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!